dstiscar/cmpm-121-f25-d3-dstiscar/README.md

 - [x] add minor tweaks with token value
 - [x] add instructions on how to move
 - [x] display token value for every cell

+### D3.c Object Persistence

+Key technical challenge: Can you store the memory of modified cells so they can persist after despawning?
+Key gameplay challenge: Can players strategize where to find token values more efficiently?

+#### D3.c Steps

+- [x] consistent small memory when spawning cells
+- [] perserve state of modified cells